Investment Organization

 Asset Classes

-Global Equity is the principal asset class providing growth exposure in our strategic asset allocation, representing approximately half of Total Fund assets.
-The GE team is responsible for managing all public equity exposure, which includes direct in-house implementation of domestic, international, and emerging market index and alternative-beta portfolios, as well as oversight of externally-managed active strategies.
-GE is also responsible for our Corporate Governance activities, including proxy voting and corporate engagement.
+Global Public Equity is the principal asset class providing growth exposure in the strategic asset allocation.
+Its goal is to provide equity beta exposure plus risk-managed systematic and opportunistic alpha.
+The Global Public Equity program is responsible for CalPERS investments in securities traded in global public equity markets, including in-house management of index-oriented and active strategies, as well as selecting and overseeing externally managed active strategies.
+Global Public Equity is also responsible for our Corporate Governance activities, including proxy voting and corporate engagement.

-Assets in the Portfolio: U.S. and international public equities, foreign currencies, and derivative exposure.
+Assets in the Portfolio: U.S. and international markets public equities, foreign currencies, and derivatives exposure.

 Global Fixed Income is responsible for managing and overseeing the Total Fund’s Global Fixed Income Program and the CalPERS Short Term Investment Fund.
-Income consists mainly of investment-grade and high-yield corporate securities, foreign country debt, mortgage-backed securities, and U.S. Treasuries.
-The income mandate is to serve as an economic diversifier to the Total Fund equity risk and to be a reliable source of income and liquidity.
+Income consists mainly of investment-grade and high-yield corporate securities, emerging market sovereign debt, mortgage-backed securities, and U.S. Treasuries.
+The income mandate is to serve as a long-term economic diversifier to the Total Fund equity risk and to be a reliable source of income and liquidity.

 Assets in the Portfolio: U.S. and international bonds.

-Assets in the Portfolio: U.S. and international investments opportunities outside of the existing asset classes.
+Assets in the Portfolio: U.S. and international private debt.

 The Private Equity Program focuses on leveraging its scale, expertise and long-term orientation to achieve attractive risk-adjusted equity returns by investing across private market strategies globally.
 Private market investments are typically held over longer-investment horizons with limited liquidity, but in return provide the Total Fund with increased diversification and enhanced returns.
 The program aims to build long-term partnerships with exceptional investors around the globe and invest in both fund partnerships and co-investments into operating companies.
 Consistency in capital deployment and strategy are critical to the long-term success of the Private Equity Program.
 The program currently invests in four ways: